WakiMak/trentent.github.io-forked/_posts/2014-08-15-appv-5-formatted-volume-allocation-size-matters.md

 ---
 After discovering that AppV 5 configures an allocation size independent of the file system beneath it, I explored the impact of different formatted allocation sizes on AppV packages; specifically mounting AppV packages.

-I took our AppV setup and set the PackageInstallationRoot to D:AppVDataPackageInstallationRoot and then formatted the D: to different allocation sizes and then mounted the AppV package. Â I timed how long it took to mount the package over 4 runs per allocation choice, took the AppV file size allocation, and the total, actual size of the package on the drive. Â Package Details:
+I took our AppV setup and set the PackageInstallationRoot to D:AppVDataPackageInstallationRoot and then formatted the D: to different allocation sizes and then mounted the AppV package.
+I timed how long it took to mount the package over 4 runs per allocation choice, took the AppV file size allocation, and the total, actual size of the package on the drive.
+Package Details:

 <pre class="lang:default decode:true ">Package size: 1838658907 (1.71GB)
 Files: 9106